The web design industry takes care of job #1 — making beautiful websites that are unique and special. Web designers have the brand thing down.

 In this approach, web designers start with beautiful designs, write code to bring the designs to life, and deliver a ‘Final’ website which is expected to succeed no matter what.

-Designers tend to use a lot of custom code in Waterfall which locks in the beauty and many of the assumptions that were made along the way.
-The finished product isn’t flexible to change at a later date.
+Designers tend to use a lot of custom code because it gives them to ability to create exactly what they (and the business owner) want.
+This code locks in the beauty.
+It also locks in many of the assumptions that were made along the way so the finished product isn’t flexible to change at a later date.

-This rigid and inflexible process allows everyone to stick to a plan and the project can be completed on time and on budget.
-Business owners like this, it feels safe and controllable.
+Waterfall allows everyone to stick to a plan and the project can be completed on time and on budget.

 Why doesn’t Waterfall work for web design?